 What is this wiggle test?
 Some kind of rain dance?
 Not quite.
 The wiggle test consists of gently grasping the zinnia a good halfway down the stem and then gently shake it back and forth.
 If the neck of the zinnia flops, it’s not ready for harvest.
 If the neck of the zinnia is stiff, harvest away!
 Harvesting zinnias before they are ready will just result in limp, dead flowers.
 So be patient!

-I hope you enjoyed this month's dose of floral bliss and I am looking forward to handing you some blooms soon.
+I am looking forward to handing you blooms soon!